Manishyadav514/auth-test1-cdk/README.md

 ## NPM Install
 1. git-branch
 To get the diffrenet branch we are in and based on the branch we can import different stack.
+2. ajv json validator
+to validate the json payload passed in request.